Skip to main content

 Blood testing detects active THC (delta-9-THC) and is most useful for identifying recent or current impairment rather than past use.
 After smoking, THC is detectable in blood within seconds and typically falls below measurable levels within 3 to 4 hours for infrequent users.
 With edibles, blood levels rise more slowly, peaking around 1 to 3 hours after ingestion, and may remain detectable slightly longer.
 For chronic users, THC can be found in blood for up to 7 days due to slow release from fat stores.
 Blood tests are less common in workplace settings but are frequently used in legal contexts such as DUI investigations.
 Saliva testing detects parent THC in oral fluid and has a relatively short detection window of 24 to 72 hours.
 These tests are growing in popularity for roadside screening and some workplace programs because collection is easy and observed, reducing the risk of sample tampering.
 However, saliva tests are less reliable for detecting edible use specifically, since edibles do not expose the oral cavity to THC the way smoking does.
 Trace levels may still appear from metabolite secretion into saliva, but the window is generally shorter than with inhaled cannabis.

-Hair follicle testing has the longest detection window of any method, typically covering the past 90 days (approximately 1.5 inches of hair growth from the scalp).
+Hair follicle testing has the longest detection window of any method, typically covering the past 90 days (about 1.5 inches of hair growth from the scalp).
 When THC metabolites circulate in the bloodstream, small amounts are incorporated into the hair shaft as it grows.
 Hair tests are considered difficult to cheat and are sometimes used in pre-employment screening for safety-sensitive positions.
 However, hair testing has notable limitations: it is less effective at detecting single or infrequent use, it may be influenced by external contamination (such as secondhand smoke), and there are documented concerns about potential racial bias due to differences in hair structure and melanin content that may affect metabolite binding.
 Hair testing is also the most expensive option and is not commonly used outside of specialized screening programs.

 What to Know Before a Drug Test